cosmos/ibc-go/README.md

 The [Inter-Blockchain Communication protocol (IBC)](https://ibcprotocol.dev/) allows blockchains to talk to each other.
 This end-to-end, connection-oriented, stateful protocol provides reliable, ordered, and authenticated communication between heterogeneous blockchains.

 This IBC implementation in Golang is built as a Cosmos SDK module.
-To understand more about how to use the `ibc-go` module as well as about IBC protocol, please check out the Interchain Developer Academy [section on IBC](https://tutorials.cosmos.network/academy/3-ibc/), or [our docs](https://ibc.cosmos.network/main/ibc/overview.html).
+To understand more about how to use the `ibc-go` module as well as about the IBC protocol, please check out the Interchain Developer Academy [section on IBC](https://tutorials.cosmos.network/academy/3-ibc/), or [our docs](https://ibc.cosmos.network/main/ibc/overview.html).

 ## Roadmap